-The Program is making great progress, with several activities currently underway:
+The Program team is making great progress, with several activities nearly complete:

-- Wilsonville is extending Kinsman Road, improving the roadway grid system west of I-5.
-The Willamette Water Supply Program is installing the first section of pipeline as part of this project.
+- The Willamette Water Supply Program installed the first section of pipeline as part of the Kinsman Road Extension Project.

-- In 2017, a section of the new water pipeline will be placed under the Cornelius Pass/TV Highway intersection in the South Hillsboro area.
+- In 2017, a section of the new water pipeline was built under the Cornelius Pass/TV Highway intersection in the South Hillsboro area.

 The information was utilized to develop the required Federal and State permit applications submitted April 5, 2017.
 Federal and State agencies will review these applications to determine possible effects of the Program on environmentally sensitive areas.
 If the Program can’t avoid the impacts to environmentally sensitive areas, the permits will identify appropriate mitigation measures.